 During the works some roads will be temporarily unavailable, however we will make sure other access is provided where possible.

 We have carried out an Equalities Impact Assessment (PDF) for the CPO.
 No direct negative equalities impacts have been found at this stage, and this will be under monitoring.

-The Secretary of State has decided to hold a public inquiry into the CPO.
-A pre-inquiry meeting in the CPO was held on 12 February 2021.
+The Secretary of State decided to hold a public inquiry into the CPO.
+A pre-inquiry meeting about the CPO was held on 12 February 2021.
 View the note following the pre-inquiry meeting (PDF).

-In advance of holding a public inquiry, the council needs to submit a statement of case (PDF).
-This sets out the case that the acquiring authority would make at a future inquiry.
-We have also submitted proofs of evidence.
+In advance of holding a public inquiry, the council submitted a statement of case (PDF).
+This set out the case that the acquiring authority would make at a future inquiry.
+We also submitted proofs of evidence.
 You can view the proofs of evidence and the list of core documents for the inquiry below.